loganbruns/alexa-linkedin-learning/README.md

              to hear more?"
      User:  "No"

+     User:  "Alexa, ask LinkedIn Learning about Java"
+     Alexa: "Here are the courses about Java.
+The most popular is ....
+Would you like to hear more?"
+     User:  "No"

 ### Dialog model:
      User:  "Alexa, open LinkedIn Learning"
      Alexa: "Welcome to LinkedIn Learning.
-For which category do you want to hear the popular content?"
+You can ask about a particular topic or ask for the most popular content in a category."
      User:  "courses"
      Alexa: "Here are the popular in courses.
 The most popular is ....
 Would you like to hear more?"